 In addition, Calfee is proud to participate in the Columbus Bar Association (CBA) Minority Clerkship Program.
 The program is a collaboration of the CBA, The Ohio State University Moritz College of Law, and Capital University Law School.
 The program provides legal experience and education for African American, Asian, Hispanic and Native American law students through summer placement at local law firms, government and corporate offices.
-The program focuses on arranging clerkship positions primarily for 1st year students because a student's placement in a law firm after their first year of school increases their competitive advantage in vying for clerkships for the second more critical summer.
+The program focuses on arranging clerkship positions primarily for first year students because a student's placement in a law firm after their first year of school increases their competitive advantage in vying for clerkships for the second more critical summer.

 We believe it’s never too early to get people interested in the field of law.
 That’s why several of the programs Calfee is involved with focus on the development of high school students through Starting Early – Pipeline Programs.

 Calfee is a corporate member of the St. Martin de Porres Work Study Program and has been since the program’s inception in Cleveland in 2004.
 Four students from the school job-share one full-time position at Calfee.
 This program allows high school students to earn money toward their education as well as exposing the students to a business environment.
 In addition, some students also have been offered full-time positions at Calfee following graduation.
 To find out more about Calfee’s involvement in this program, contact Director of Office Services, Ron Stupka.